 FICA deductions are the Social Security and Medicare taxes employers withhold from your paycheck.
 The acronym "FICA" stands for the Federal Insurance Contributions Act, which is the law that requires these taxes.
 The Social Security tax funds benefits paid to retirees, survivors of deceased workers and people with disabilities.
 Medicare tax is a federal health insurance program that usually kicks in when the participant turns 65.

 Social Security Tax Basics

 Employers and workers share the cost of Social Security tax.
 You pay 6.2 percent of your wages into the Social Security system.
 Your employer is responsible for paying an equal amount.
 Social Security is calculated using your gross wages before any pretax deductions or withholding allowances are subtracted.

 Medicare tax is split between you and your employer just like Social Security tax.
 Employers deduct 1.45 percent of your gross wages.
 There is no cap on wages subject to Medicare tax; that 1.45 percent is deducted on every dollar you make.

 Excess FICA Deductions

 Suppose you change jobs or have a second job.
-You make $80,000 at one job and $60,000 at the other, so Social Security tax is deducted for $140,000.
-In 2015, this meant the tax was withheld on $21,500 that should have been exempt.
+You make $80,000 at one job and $70,000 at the other, so Social Security tax is deducted for $150,000.
+In 2020, this meant the tax was withheld on $12,300 that should have been exempt.
 You can get a refund of excess Social Security tax that was withheld by filing Internal Revenue Service Form 843.

 If you have more than $400 in earnings from self-employment, you must report the amount to the IRS.
 When you work for yourself, you are both employee and employer, so you have to pay both shares of FICA taxes; you also get to deduct half of this tax on your 1040 form.
 This makes the FICA tax rates for self-employment 12.4 percent for Social Security and 2.9 percent for Medicare.